Red Bull green light a huge project

 The cost of building the new wind tunnel is estimated at between €50 and €75 million; an expensive undertaking.
 However, in an era of capped budgets since Formula 1 will no longer allow wind tunnels from the 2030 season so the race is on for teams to get theirs made before that date.

-One response to “Red Bull green light a huge project
+1 thought on “Red Bull green light a huge project”

 Leave a Reply